Tool Review

 Alternatives worth considering

-If you are still shaping your program, compare Rewardful against the other products in our best tools to run an affiliate program roundup.
+If you are still shaping your program, compare Rewardful against the other products in our best affiliate software for SaaS roundup and the direct Affonso vs Rewardful comparison.
 That is the fastest way to see whether you want billing-linked simplicity or a broader partner stack.

 For buyers whose program is tightly tied to recurring subscriptions, Rewardful remains one of the clearest options on the page because its strongest features are closest to the actual revenue workflow.